YouTube Auto-Dubbing: Now Available to All Creators

 Speaking to people in their own language is one of the most genuine (and still underused) ways to connect.
 And YouTube is making that possible with new tools that help creators bridge the gap.

-Auto-dubbing was the first big step, giving millions of creators AI-generated dubbed audio.
-Now, after a two-year pilot, multi-language audio tracks are rolling out, letting you upload your own dubbed files directly into your videos.
+Auto-dubbing was the first big step, giving millions of creators AI-generated dubbed audio, powered by Google’s translation and speech tech.
+After a two-year pilot, multi-language audio tracks rolled out to millions more creators, letting you upload your own dubbed files directly into your videos.

 Together, these features make your content more accessible and give you the chance to reach entirely new audiences.